 In Key Stage 1 and 2, our pupils record their learning in books and folders.
 We focus our books in these areas:

 - Writing & Writing Skills (Spelling, Punctuation and Grammar)

 - Our World (History, Geography, Art, Design & Technology, Music, Computing)

 - Our Community (PSHCE, RE, British Values)

-In Reception, children's learning is recorded in a Learning Journey Folder that is available for parents to view in school.
+In Reception, children's learning is recorded on Tapestry and in a Learning Journey Folder that is available for parents to view in school.